keerthanahl16/AI-Powered_Personalized_Learning_Assistant/README.md

 Overview

-The Learning Assistant is a Python-based desktop application built using Tkinter and spaCy to help users explore and learn about various topics interactively.
+The Learning Assistant is a Python-based desktop application built using spaCy to help users explore and learn about various topics interactively.
 It provides detailed content about a user-specified topic, generates quizzes to test knowledge, and tracks learning progress.
 The application supports a wide range of topics through an internal knowledge base and simulates web searches for unsupported topics.

 Features